-This section provides examples of the application of typology guidance to example, case study sites in Chapel Hill.
-These sites were identified as likely to see change by the FLUM (2020) Shaping Our Future N-S BRT TOD and Focus Area plan.
+This section provides explorations of the application of typology guidance to case study sites in Chapel Hill.
+These sites were identified as likely to see change by the FLUM (2020) and Shaping Our Future N-S BRT TOD and Focus Area plan (2023).

 Examples are provided for informational and illustrative purposes and do not represent a site development proposal by the Town of Chapel Hill.
+Case studies will be explored further as the LUMU Update progresses through 2024.